Dead Yuppies

 Dead Yuppies is the seventh full-length studio album from New York hardcore band Agnostic Front.
 It was released in September 2001 on Epitaph Records and follows 1999's Riot, Riot, Upstart.
-Due to the title, the release of the album was delayed in America and a sticker was placed on the cover by the record company following the September 11 attacks.
+Due to the title, the release of the album was delayed in the United States and a sticker was placed on the cover by the record company following the September 11 attacks.

-The track "Love to be Hated" appears on a volume of Epitaph Records' Punk-O-Rama compilation series, but the band left the label shortly after release and recorded a split album with Discipline, Working Class Heroes, in 2002 before signing to Nuclear Blast Records in 2004.
+The track "Love to Be Hated" appears on a volume of Epitaph Records' Punk-O-Rama compilation series, but the band left the label shortly after release and recorded a split album with Discipline, Working Class Heroes, in 2002 before signing to Nuclear Blast Records in 2004.